Stram Kurs: 2022 demonstrations in Sweden

 Paludan's visit to Sweden in April 2022 and planned Quran burning triggered riots or unrest in Malmö, Stockholm, Örebro, Linköping, Norrköping, and Landskrona, some of which involved criminal gangs targeting police, rather than Stram Kurs.
 Protests also occurred at the Swedish embassy in Iran, and Iraq lodged a diplomatic protest.
 Paludan abandoned his planned appearance at one rally due to personal safety concerns.

 Platform

 Philosophy

 The party's philosophical foundation is "ethno-nationalist utilitarianism", described as maximizing the "greatest happiness for the greatest number of ethnic Danes".
 This platform is developed in two political pillars.
 First, an "identitarian" or ethno-nationalist pillar which focuses on protecting and increasing the "ethnic, cultural, religious, linguistic, and normative homogeneity" of Denmark.
 Second, a right-libertarian pillar which envisions a radical increase in individual liberty and rights, once the ethnic homogeneity of the country has been "restored" through the banning of Islam and massive deportations.
+According to scholars on identitarianism however, the party is more heavily influenced by the counter-jihad movement than strict identitarianism.